ashutoshchauhan13/concurrentStreams/README.md

 Every time we will update (add or delete a new stream) we will add a watch so that we can ensure no one else is stepping on our toe's.

+**Please note** : Over time cache will build up so we would also need a cache retention policy similar to LRU - I have seen Redis LRU caching library but I have not tested yet it so have not dropped it in our implementation

 ## Code structure

 ### routes/index.js